Amal-botan/solarservice/README.md

 * Stretch: Users can get directions to puchase specific materials or tools listed in the project
 * Stretch: Users can group together to work on project
 * Stretch: Notifications when user's project or comment is liked
+* Stretch: Users can make posts private or public

 ## User Scenario
 * Given that I am logged in, when I view the home page, then I should see projects that other users have made.